 1931 - The Herman Adler House, Berkeley CA. Adler was a Professor of Psychiatry at UC Berkeley and a former IL state criminologist.
 Lockwood DeForest was the landscape architect.

-1931 - The Modeste Alloo House, Berkeley CA. From 1922-1935 Professor and Head of the Music Department at UC Berkeley.
-Beginning in 1935 he began teaching at the University of Iowa during the summers and traveled extensively for teaching and conducting responsibilities throughout the U. S. and Europe.
+1931 - The Modeste Alloo House, Berkeley CA. He was a Professor and Head of the Music Department at UC Berkeley.

 1931 - The Thomas Church Summer Home, Pasatiempo Country Club, Santa Cruz CA.

 1931 - The Will Grant House, Sausalito CA.